Why Solar Permitting Issues Aren’t a ‘Bait & Switch’

 One process that may require unforeseen changes in the solar process is permitting.
 After homeowners get approved for solar, they need to get a building permit.
 This allows the solar installer to legally put the solar array on the homeowner’s property.

 The Permitting Process

 This process can take anywhere from two to three weeks.
 The wait time hinges on the permitting office and solar company’s timeliness.

 Issues That Arise in the Solar Permitting Process

 Solar installations are not possible until the home’s problems are corrected.
 This means the homeowner may have to pay for a professional to come and fix the issues.
 This is not something that can be foreseen by the solar installer during an initial bid and, therefore, is not a bait and switch.

 How to Make the Most of Your Solar Situation

 Even though it costs more to update the electrical system, it may be a blessing in disguise.
 Electric codes are in place for your safety and solar system efficiency, not to make an extra buck.

 If you have a home that isn’t code-compliant, you are taking a dangerous risk.
-Electrical systems that aren’t up to code may cause severe damage to the system and/or an electrical fire.
+Electrical systems that aren’t up to code may cause severe damage to the system and/or start an electrical fire.
 If your power is faulty, it may be because your electrical system either needs to be fixed or replaced.